Canon 800D vs M5

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2017 and September 2016.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2017 and September 2016.
 The 800D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (21 percent) than the Canon 800D.
 Moreover, the M5 is markedly lighter (20 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the M5 are weather-sealed.